KelSolaar/sIBL_GUI/docs/sphinx/source/resources/pages/faq.rst

       I installed sIBL_GUI and its not starting, what can I do?

 You need to launch **sIBL_GUI** into Debug verbose mode using the *-v 4* command line parameter and send me back the logging *sIBL_GUI_Logging.log* and *sIBL_GUI_Database.sqlite* database files.
+Some antivirus software like Avast have been reported to prevent **sIBL_GUI** starting, try adding an exception for **sIBL_GUI** in your antivirus software and see if the application is starting.

 .. raw:: html